-This lesson will teach you about emotional self-regulation.
+This article will teach you about emotional self-regulation.
 First, you’ll learn to define this term and identify five self-regulation components required for leadership success.
 Then, you’ll learn five tips for improving your self-regulation skills.

 What is self-regulation?